 The mission of the North American Clinical Trials Network (NACTN) for the Treatment of Spinal Cord Injury is to bring promising therapies out of the laboratory and into clinical trials, in a manner that provides evidence of effectiveness and safety.

-The NeuroRecovery Network (NRN) is a network of clinical rehabilitation centers and Community Fitness and Wellness gym facilities that make up two branches of care for people with spinal cord injuries and other neurological disorders.
+The NeuroRecovery Network (NRN) is a group of clinical rehabilitation centers and Community Fitness and Wellness gym facilities that make-up two branches of care for people with spinal cord injuries and other neurological disorders.